Introduction

 CLI

-The CLI exposes two main commands: schema
+The CLI exposes three main commands: schema

 .